Betty Anne Rees

 Betty Anne Rees (April 14, 1943 – June 3, 2024) was an American television and film actress active in the 1970s.
 She was known for her roles in Sugar Hill (1974), Unholy Rollers (1972), and My Three Sons.

 Life

 Rees was born in Shaker Heights, Ohio, on April 14, 1943.
 In 1961, she graduated from Shaker Heights High School and then enrolled in the University of Miami.
 She later studied acting at Pasadena Playhouse.
 While living in New York, she was a roommate of fellow actress Caroline McWilliams.

 Rees died in her home in Hemet, California, on June 3, 2024, at the age of 81.

 Career

 She played the recurring character of Janet Ingram, Steve Douglas's secretary, on the final season of My Three Sons.
 The character had previously been played by Abby Dalton for one episode.

+Rees appeared as Cora Hayden in the Mannix episode " With Intent to Kill" that was aired on 23 January 1971.

 In 1973, Rees portrayed S.A.
 Joyce Hanafin, the first female agent featured on the television series The F.B.I.

 After leaving acting, Rees began working for Gloria Marshall Figure Salons, a chain of weight loss centers, and designed kitchens.